Wattle and Daub

 Over the course of two weeks in the summer of 2017 we built a wood fired kiln in the garden at Heckleburn.
 The willow framework was covered in a mixture of clay, sawdust, wood chips, sand and water.
 You can watch it being built in time lapse on the following link, and whilst it took over two weeks to build, the video is only two and a half minutes long, it's very funny and worth a watch.

-I really do enjoy repairing baskets, chairs, moses baskets etc.and always think of the person who made it.
-Each one deserves to be restored and used for many years more.
+I really do enjoy repairing baskets, chairs etc.and always think of the person who might have made it.
+Each piece made by someone.

 This cherished and well used children's chair was a delight to repair.

-River of Fish - Mel Shand, Hilary Duncan and Helen Jackson
+River of Fish - Mel Shand, Hilary Duncan, Jan Leatham and Helen Jackson

 Working with our partners The Barn and The River Dee Trust, River of Fish was designed to engage participants across the community, combining creativity with education.
-Artists and members of the community made an installation of 230 ceramic salmon each one mounted on a steel rod and a willow 'whopper' adorned with ceramic scales.
-Starting at the Banchory Lodge Hotel, the installation could be seen at The Barn for a few weeks before swimming up River to Balmoral and then finally at Braemar Castle.
-The project commenced at the beginning of the fishing season in February 2015 and finished with a grand auction selling off all the fish for charity in October, the end of the fishing season.
+Artists and members of the community made an installation of 230 ceramic salmon each one mounted on a steel rod.
+A willow 'whopper' was adorned with ceramic scales made at Banchory Farmers' Market and local schools.
+The Installation was moved piece by piece to different locations across Deeside; The Banchory Lodge Hotel, The Barn, Balmoral and Braemar Castle.
+The project was launched at the beginning of the fishing season in February 2015 and ended in October, the end of the fishing season, with a grand auction selling off all the fish for charity.